colai2zo/CTF-Writeups/SICKOMODE.md

 The goal of the CTF was to defuse a bomb by entering a provided code on the defuser website.
 Initial access was provided to the controller server at https://192.168.20.177.

 ## Initial Access and Scanning
 After running an nmap scan and durbuster on 192.168.20.177, I found the "/development" URI.
-This website provided a text box that says "This bay does one thing: it pings a target and tells you if it’s alive.
+This website provided a text box that says

+> This bay does one thing: it pings a target and tells you if it’s alive.
 No extra diagnostics.
 No noise.
-Just signal."
+Just signal.

 When you enter something into the text field, it appears to use `/api/ping`, which sends a ping to the specified host and return whether the host is up or down.